VCGAN: Video Colorization with Hybrid Generative Adversarial Network

 \subsection{Image Colorization Results}

-If the input for the placeholder feature extractor is replaced with a grayscale image, the proposed VCGAN turns into an image colorization model (i.e., a video only contains one frame).
+If the input for the placeholder feature extractor is replaced with a grayscale image, the proposed VCGAN turns into an image colorization model (\emph{i.e.,} a video only contains one frame).
 To demonstrate the image colorization ability of VCGAN, we compare the VCGAN first training stage model with 7 state-of-the-art image colorization algorithms \cite{zhang2016colorful, iizuka2016let, isola2017image, DeOldify, lei2019fully, vitoria2020chromagan}, where the colorization part of \cite{lei2019fully} is adopted.
-Note that, the training sets of the methods are the same (i.e., ImageNet \cite{russakovsky2015imagenet}).
+Note that, the training sets of the methods are the same (\emph{i.e.,} ImageNet \cite{russakovsky2015imagenet}).
 Following the settings in \cite{zhang2016colorful}, we choose the 10000 images from the ImageNet validation set for evaluation.

 We illustrate some colorized results in Figure \ref{image}.
-There are obvious visual artifacts in some of the methods, as shown in Figure \ref{image}.
-For instance, there is a color bleeding artifact (i.e., the color of one object permeates to other objects) in row 1-4 of CIC \cite{zhang2016colorful} and row 3, 4 of DeOldify \cite{DeOldify}.
-Even though there is no color bleeding of FAVC \cite{lei2019fully}, FAVC results are not colorful enough compared with other methods.
+There are obvious visual artifacts in the generated results of other methods.
+For instance, there are color bleeding artifacts (\emph{i.e.,} the color of one object permeates to other objects) in rows 1-4 of CIC \cite{zhang2016colorful} and rows 3 and 4 of DeOldify \cite{DeOldify}.
+Even though there are no color bleeding artifacts of FAVC \cite{lei2019fully}, their results are not colorful enough compared with other methods.
 However, the results generated by VCGAN are more colorful and reasonable than other methods.
-Also, there are almost no artifacts in the results.
+Also, there are almost no artifacts in the results of VCGAN.
 In conclusion, the hybrid VCGAN architecture is appropriate for both image and video colorization tasks.

-The quantitative analysis is summarized in Table V. The proposed VCGAN achieves the best PSNR.
+The quantitative analysis is summarized in Table \ref{table_image}.
+The proposed VCGAN achieves the best PSNR.
 It demonstrates that the VCGAN architecture produces the colorizations with the highest pixel fidelity.
-Also, it obtains the second-best SSIM and Top-5 Accuracy metrics, which evaluates the semantic representation ability of colorization systems.
+Also, it obtains the second-best SSIM and Top-5 Accuracy metrics, which evaluate the semantic representation ability of colorization systems.
 It demonstrates that the VCGAN architecture can generate relatively more plausible colorizations than other methods.
 The GAN-based methods (Pix2Pix \cite{isola2017image}, DeOldify \cite{DeOldify}, ChromaGAN \cite{vitoria2020chromagan} and the proposed VCGAN) obtain better performance, since the GAN facilitates sharper results, which are difficult to accomplish by only adopting L1 loss.